Miss Ecuador

 Miss Ecuador is a national beauty pageant in Ecuador.
 The current Miss Ecuador is Eunice Rivadeneira from Guayas.
 She won the title on 17 August 2024, and will represent Ecuador at Miss International 2025.

 History

 The first winner of the Miss Ecuador pageant was Sara Chacón Zúñiga from Guayas in 1930.
 The contest was then inactive until 1955 when Leonor Carcache from Guayas won the first modern title of Miss Ecuador, and was the first representative of the country at Miss Universe 1955.

 Representatives from the 24 provinces that make up Ecuador compete annually for the title of Miss Ecuador.
 Since 2024, Miss Ecuador has sent its winner to Miss International.
 In addition, the pageant also selects candidates to represent Ecuador in other international contests such as Reina Hispanoamericana, Miss United Continents and Miss Landscapes International.
 In the past, Miss Ecuador sent representatives to: Miss Universe until 2023, Miss World until 2012, Miss Earth until 2004, Miss Supranational until 2017 and Miss Grand International until 2018.

-Previous contestants have included Rosa Torres who became a member of parliament in 2025.